CoriolisStorm/bc7enc_rdo/README.md

 **Note: If you use this software in a product, attribution / credits is requested but not required.
 Thanks!**

+### Differences from Rich Geldreich's BC7E

+(This is the only section I modified from his readme.
+He deserves the credit for BC7E; I just improved it.)

+The only file changed is bc7e.ispc, to improve BC7 compression.

+The biggest image quality improvement is a new way of measuring error that tries to minimize the final frame buffer error after blending by treating color and alpha error together, rather than as independent channels.
+This really dramatically reduces blocking artifacts in some alpha images, with no user-tweaked parameters.
+The only user setting is how color and alpha are to be used, which is one of four intuitive choices -- and in Apex Legends, our code already knows this without further artist intervention.
+In addition, the alpha blended and alpha tested error metrics don't even need you to set the alpha weight relative to RGB weights!
+That's because it optimizes color and alpha together based on the worst case color error after blending with the frame buffer, either in RGB or in YCbCr color space.
+Since it's minimizing color error after blending, alpha error is implicitly handled by the color error weights.

+The four choices are BC7E_OPTIMIZE_FOR_INDEPENDENT_CHANNELS, BC7E_OPTIMIZE_FOR_COLOR_TIMES_ALPHA, BC7E_OPTIMIZE_FOR_ALPHA_BLENDING, and BC7E_OPTIMIZE_FOR_ALPHA_TEST.
+The default behavior is independent channels, which is what BC7E did before.

+I also did some improvements to the color partition selector that reduce overall error.

+I improved the perceptual compressor by supporting rotation and by using the YPbPr weights for sRGB (in gamma space) rather than the weights for linear RGB.
+Using the original linear weights is a simple #if change.
+The images that we compress for GPUs are almost universally expected to be in sRGB.

+One other improvement is to make bc7e optionally return the error for each block.
+Apex Legends used this to recompress just the really low quality blocks with the uber quality setting.
+This gives most of the benefit of uber quality in a fraction of the time.

+The per-channel error weights you give BC7E are now floats instead of integers.

+I tried to keep the API the same as Rich Geldreich's original BC7E with additions that default to old behavior, so this should be an easy drop-in replacement.

+See submit comments for bc7e.ispc for many more details and other smaller improvements.
+I also put derivations and other comments in bc7e.ispc itself.

 ### Compiling

 This build has been tested with MSVC 2019 x64 and clang 6.0.0 under Ubuntu v18.04.